MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 23. Taxes will be calculated automatically as you enter items.

     - To change the tax amounts for the document, see *Calculating and distributing summary taxes for returns* for more information.
-If you are using Project Accounting, you can’t change the tax amount in the Returns Transaction Entry window for return and return with credit transactions even if your system is set up to allow editing summary-level taxes.
+If you are using Project Accounting, you can't change the tax amount in the Returns Transaction Entry window for return and return with credit transactions even if your system is set up to allow editing summary-level taxes.

     - To change the tax amounts for a line item, use the Returns Line Item Tax Detail Entry window.
 See *Calculating and distributing detail taxes for return line items* for more information.